Adrian's KTM1190 R - Owning and Riding

 - I really appreciate the extra wires in the wiring harness inside the front cockpit which enabled me to add USB Chargers, LED lights etc

-- As supplied the speedo is hopelessly optimistic, I had to spend £50 buying parts from Australia to make my KTM fit for purpose.
+- As supplied the speedo was hopeless - 12% optimistic, I had to spend £50 buying parts from Australia to make my KTM fit for purpose.

 - The WP suspension on the KTM is less sophisticated than the WP on my Tiger 800.
 The ride at speeds over 60 is great and very controlled